Danger-Valley/RPS/frontend/README.md

-# RPS Onchain – Monorepo
+# RPS Arena – Monorepo

 Monorepo for an onchain Rock–Paper–Scissors game on Solana.